|

 is a three unit 0.75 MW station on the Indian River.
 It is operated

 Run-of-River and is currently selling into the spot market.
+This site

 - Avery